riscv-non-isa/riscv-arch-test/README.md

 Details of the RISC-V Foundation, the work of its task groups, and how to become a member can be found at [riscv.org](https://riscv.org/).

+For more details and documentation on the current testing framework see: [`doc/README.adoc`](doc/README.adoc)

+For more details on the test format spec see: ['spec/TestFormatSpec.adoc'](spec/TestFormatSpec.adoc)

+## Test Disclaimers

+The following are the exhaustive list of disclaimers that can be used as waivers by target owners when reporting the status of pass/fail on the execution of the architectural suite on their respective targets.

+1. The references uploaded for the following misaligned load/store tests will match targets which do not support misaligned load/stores in hardware.
+Targets with hardware misaligned support for load/stores will fail these tests.

+   1. rv32i_m/privilege/src/misalign-[lb[u],lh[u],lw,sh,sb,sw]-01.S
+   2. rv64i_m/privilege/src/misalign-[lb[u],lh[u],lw[u],ld,sb,sh,sw,sd]-01.S

+2. The references uploaded for the following misaligned instruction tests will match targets which have compressed extension support enabled by default.
+Targets without the compressed extension support will fail the following tests:
+   1. rv[32/64]i_m/privilege/src/misalign-b[ge[u],lt[u],eq,ne]-01.S
+   2. rv[32/64]i_m/privilege/src/misalign[1,2]-jalr-01.S

+3. The machine mode trap handler used in the privilege tests assumes one of the following conditions.
+   Targets not satisfying any of the following conditions are bound to fail the entire rv32i_m/privilege and rv64i_m/privilege tests:
+   1. The target must have implemented mtvec which is completely writable by the test in machine mode.
+   2. The target has initialized mtvec, before entering the test (via RVMODEL_BOOT), to point to a memory location which has both read and write permissions.

 ## Contribution process

 You are encouraged to contribute to this repository by submitting pull requests and by commenting on pull requests submitted by other people.